Fr75s/kdenlive-title-gen/commands.md

 Ignores the next content block, if it exists.
 This will make it not appear in the video, and a `.kdenlivetitle` will not be created for this block.

+Ignoring a section header will bypass the header and will not create a new Sequence.

-Any other commands next to this ignore will act upon the next non-ignored block.
+Any other commands next to an `ignore` will act upon the next non-ignored block.